 In This Section

-Biological Sciences, MS, PhD - Career Outcomes
+Biological Sciences, MS, PhD, Certificate - Career Outcomes

 The current market for MS-level scientists is excellent.
 In the MS program in cell biology and biotechnology, we will prepare you with the educational and technical skills to fill mid- and upper-level technical positions in the private and governmental sectors, as well as instructor positions in the academic sector.